NixOS/nixpkgs/README.md

 ## Operational Modes

-The Botnix OS will be available in five different variants:
+The Botnix OS will be available in seven different operational modes or flavours:

 * Agent
 * Orchestrator
+* Knowledgebase
 * Monitor
 * Simulator (via [AutonomySim](https://github.com/nervosys/AutonomySim))
+* Trainer
 * Developer

+Each of the modes involves specialized configurations that reflect their use cases within the realm of autonomous systems.

 At present, we are focusing on the `Agent` mode.
-Each of the modes reflects different use cases within the realm of autonomous systems.

 ## Getting Started